ThailandOfficial Name: Kingdom of Thailand

 Water Safety: Strong seasonal undercurrents at popular beach resorts pose a sometimes fatal threat to surfers and swimmers.
 During the monsoon season from May through October, drowning is the leading cause of death for tourists visiting the resort island of Phuket.
 Some, but not all beaches have warning flags to indicate the degree of risk (red flag: sea condition dangerous for swimming; yellow flag: sea condition rough, swim with caution; green flag: sea condition stable).

 Boat Safety: Boat safety is a concern in Thailand.
 Ferries and speedboats used for transport to and from the many islands off the Thai mainland and along rivers and canals are often overcrowded and do not carry sufficient safety equipment.
-Several years ago, three U.S. citizen tourists died when the over-crowded speedboat they were in capsized and sank off the coast of Koh Samui.
-Three months later, two U.S. citizens narrowly escaped death when their dive boat sank off the coast near Phuket.
-In 2012, a speedboat ferry sank in rough weather near Phuket injuring more than two dozen foreign tourists.
-Avoid travel on overcrowded boats and ensure that proper safety equipment (including life preservers) is available before boarding any boat or ferry.
+In November 2013, six people, including three foreigners, died when an overcrowded tourist ferry sank near Pattaya.
+Avoid travel on overcrowded boats, and ensure that proper safety equipment (including life preservers) is available before boarding any boat or ferry.

 Adventure Tourism: Thailand has a developed adventure tourism industry.
 However, standards and requirements for safety inspections may not be equivalent to those required for similar activities in the United States.